Consumers sue to block Kroger-Albertsons merger, recover $4B dividend

 The suit claims the merger violates U.S. antitrust law because Albertsons and Kroger are significant rivals in the grocery business.
 “It’s competition that they are eliminating” through the merger, said attorney Joseph M. Alioto, whose San Francisco firm is one of two representing the plaintiffs, according to a Feb.
 3 article by Reuters.

-The suit is also the first to “directly challenge the merger,” said attorney Joseph Saveri, head of the second firm, in an email to The Seattle Times Thursday.
+The suit is also the first to “directly challenge the merger,” said attorney Joseph Saveri, head of the second firm, in an email to The Seattle Times on Thursday.
 Saveri noted that the suit by Ferguson focused on the $4 billion dividend.

 (The two firms, Alioto Law Firm and Joseph Saveri Law firm, are also involved in another merger case with Seattle-area implications: They represent plaintiffs suing to block Microsoft’s plan to acquire gaming giant Activision Blizzard.)

-The suit drew a puzzled response some observers.
+The suit drew a puzzled response from some observers.

 Douglas Ross, an antitrust expert at the University of Washington School of Law, said it’s unclear what the plaintiffs hope to achieve with the suit.